akhilbrucelee066/MathAgent-codebase/README.md

 Math Agent leverages a hybrid approach:

-- **LLM**: Uses models such as Gemini, GPT, or Llama-3 (configurable) for natural language understanding and reasoning.
+- **LLM**: Uses Groq & models such as Gemini, GPT, or Llama-3 (configurable) for natural language understanding and reasoning.
 - **RAG**: Integrates a knowledge base (MathQA dataset from Hugging Face) to retrieve relevant problems and solutions.
 - **Web Search**: Utilizes the Serper API to fetch up-to-date information when the knowledge base is insufficient.
 - **Feedback Loop**: Allows users to provide feedback to improve answer quality over time.